 There are also reasons of a more syntactic nature for not adopting the flexible user-based approach.
-Kern's (1912:12) observes that adjectival and verbal participles in Old Germanic differ morphologically in that only the former maintain the agreement in gender and number with a nominal argument found in Gothic: verbal participles are uninflected (in the West-Germanic languages) or have the older neuter singular ending (in the Scandinavian languages).
+Kern (1912:12) observes that adjectival and verbal participles in Old Germanic differ morphologically in that only the former maintain the agreement in gender and number with a nominal argument found in Gothic: verbal participles are uninflected (in the West-Germanic languages) or have the older neuter singular ending (in the Scandinavian languages).
 It seems unlikely that the flexible user-based approach would be able to account for this in a non-ad hoc fashion because the claim that the two readings of the participle involve disambiguation is based on the crucial assumption that we are dealing with the same morpho-syntactic element in all environments (with different salient meaning aspects).
 By adopting the more conventional claim, on the other hand, we can simply say that Old Germanic object agreement is restricted to adjectives.
-The problem for the flexible user-based approach increases in light of the fact that agreement is also relevant for word order in, e.g., Old Icelandic, where the object can precede the participle only if the latter agrees with it; see Kern (1912:13), who refers to the following examples from Noreen (1923:§541), in which the angled brackets indicate alternate placements/morphological realizations of the participle.
+The problem for the flexible user-based approach increases in light of the fact that agreement is also relevant for word order in, e.g., Old Icelandic, where the object can precede the participle only if the latter agrees with it; see Kern (1912:13), who refers to the following examples from Noreen (1923:§541), in which the angled brackets indicate alternate placements/morphological realizations of the participle; see Larsson (2009) for many more examples from various stages of the Scandinavian languages.

-'''

-(37) a.
-Ek hefe <kallat> hann <kallaþan>

-I have called-Ø him called-Agr

-'I have called him.'

-b.
-Hann hafþe <sét> hana <séna>

-he has seen-Ø her seen-Agr
+- (37) a.
+Ek hefe <kallat> hann <kallaþan> I have called-Ø him called-Agr 'I have called him.' - b.
+Hann hafþe <sét> hana <séna> he has seen-Ø her seen-Agr 'He has seen her.'

-'''

-'He has seen her.'